top of page

 Oliver Feldwick_edited.jpg

 I was, perhaps, destined to end up in advertising.
 Son of a planner and a qualitative researcher, my early years were spent watching ad-reels instead of postman pat.
 This was followed by a wasted youth of computer gaming, programming and tinkering.
 And then jobs in research, digital and integrated agencies.
-Now working at The&Partnership as Head of Innovation.
+Now working at T&P as Chief Innovation Officer and Partner.

 As a Philosophy graduate, I worry about the ethics of advertising and think the industry is at an important turning point with digital marketing.
 I explored this theme in my 2016 Admap Essay, "The Uncanny Valley of Personalisation", which explored the pitfalls of personalisation in advertising and how to avoid them.
 I have since written a Dissertation for the IPA Excellence Diploma on “Unleashing Cyborg Creativity”.